Jay-Karia/jqlite/docs/api.md

 `print`

-Prints the last executed query result to the console.
+Print the last executed query result to the console.

 **Returns**: `void`